Prior to placing different species of fish together in the same tank, you need to first find out if they compatible and can live together.

 The Black Wolf fish is naturally found throughout the Amazon River basin.
 They are also natural-born predators.
 In fact, they prefer to lurk at the bottom of the water bed to can keep a watchful eye on the potential prey that’s unfortunate enough to swim by.

-One of the advantages that this fish has is that its appearance allows it to blend into natural environments.
+One of the advantages that this fish has is that its appearance allows it to blend into natural environment.
 It’s covered in brown and features a thick stripe of black.
 These fish make an excellent showpiece when kept in captivity.

 As for food, live prey works best.
 They enjoy snacking on insects and live fish.
 But, they can be weaned onto frozen foods, but these foods need to be packed full of protein to keep the fish healthy.